swseverance/LeetCodeRatingsTexter/README.md

+## Update

+LeetCode has changed their API so that it is not publicly accessible like it once was.
+Unfortunately LeetCodeRatingsTexter is broken until further notice.

 # LeetCodeRatingsTexter

 Tired of repeatedly checking LeetCode to see if your contest rating has updated?
 Instead text your LeetCode username to **12622281809** and it will notify you the next time your rating is updated.
 You should receive an initial contest rating within 30 minutes of signing up.